Credit rationing: Redlining

-Other contributions
+Redlining can have long-lasting effects on credit access for affected communities, leading to reduced economic opportunities and perpetuating a cycle of poverty.
+Despite legal and regulatory efforts to address redlining, such as the Fair Housing Act of 1968 and the Equal Credit Opportunity Act of 1974, it remains a persistent issue in the credit market.
+Additionally, scholars such as Patrick Sharkey and Raj Chetty argue that redlining can contribute to a negative feedback loop, where a lack of access to credit can lead to lower property values and disinvestment in affected neighbourhoods, further reinforcing redlining practices.
+To address the negative effects of redlining and promote equal access to credit, policymakers may implement measures such as anti-discrimination laws, affirmative lending programs, or community reinvestment requirements for financial institutions.
+The goal is to create a more equitable credit market that ensures access to credit for all borrowers, regardless of their race or ethnicity.

+Adverse Selection

 The contribution of Stiglitz and Weiss was very crucial in addressing this important market outcome.
 It was one of a series of papers to address the important phenomenon of adverse selection in economics, pioneered by the classic study of the lemon problem in used car markets by George Akerlof, and celebrated by the paper by Michael Rothschild and Stiglitz on adverse selection in the insurance market.
 Many important studies followed their example, some with competing results, and extended the issue of credit rationing to further domains.

 According to Eatwell, J. Malgate, M. Newman, P. (1989) credit rationing was briefly discussed in the context of usury ceilings by Adam Smith (1776), was a hot topic for debate in 19th Century England in regards to the bullion and currency controversies and also became topical in the USA following World War II as part of the ‘availability doctrine’ first developed by Roosa (1951) and others in the Federal Reserve System.
 However, the first paper to treat credit rationing as a possible equilibrium phenomenon caused by adverse selection was by Dwight Jaffee and Thomas Russell in 1976.
 In their model, low quality borrowers would like to "masquerade" as high quality in order to get lower rates, and a separating equilibrium (that is, with different contracts offered to the two types) entails lower rates, but also lower loans, for the high types.
 This approach did not become popular however, as the pooling equilibrium (both types offered the same contract), which implies credit rationing, is not sustainable; a pooling contract offered to both types that will be accepted by both types and give non-negative profits to the banks can be dominated (generate higher profits) by a contract with lower interest and loan amount, which will only be preferred by the high quality types, who will drop the pooling contract, making it unprofitable for the banks.
 So, focus has shifted on applications that allow for stable equilibrium rationing.